 A quality manufacturer will always test a slab’s shine with a gloss meter as a final quality check.
 Quartz that isn’t polished properly may be porous in areas and risk damage after use.
 Not all quartz manufacturers are equal.
 Quality fabricators take pride in their workmanship and won’t risk stocking or installing poorly polished slabs.

-Examine the appearance of the quartz slab to ensure there are no defects such as cracks, chips, scratches, stains, watermarks, or impurities.
+Examine the appearance of the white quartz slab to ensure there are no defects such as cracks, chips, scratches, stains, watermarks, or impurities.
 Quartz levels of thickness should be uniform throughout the stone.
 You can also do a pen test by making a small mark on the slab.
 If it wipes off quickly, then the sample is stain resistant.

 Quartz can withstand heat up to 300 °C. Resin binders in inferior slabs will melt and cause the slab to bend, change color, or become charred.
 This simple test can be done with a lighter or light cigarette.
 Fire may leave a black, sooty residue, but on genuine quartz, this can be cleaned with a damp cloth.

 To test its quality, you can also drop dilute hydrochloric acid, lemon juice, or white grape vinegar onto a quartz sample.
-High-quality quartz won’t bubble or react to any of the above ingredients.
+High-quality quartz crystals won’t bubble or react to any of the above ingredients.
 If dark spots develop, this indicates your quartz has a high porosity level and won’t be suitable as a worktop surface.

 Quartz is a popular countertop material due to its resilience, durability, and limited porosity when compared to other natural stones like granite or marble.
 Aside from these qualities, quartz requires almost zero maintenance and comes in an astonishing array of colors and varieties.
 Homeowners tend to like it because, as a manufactured countertop, its patterning is more uniform, and seams are less visible,